Technology Will Be Our Downfall or Awakening

 The hum of the lab’s ventilation system was a constant companion, its rhythmic whirring blending with the soft click-clack of my keyboard.
 My eyes were glued to the screen, lines of code scrolling past like an endless river of binary stars.
 My name is Ethan Hayes, and I wasn't just another student in Dr. Miller’s nanotechnology lab at MIT; I was obsessed.

-The latest batch of self-replicating nanites we were working on held immense potential – the key to targeted **** delivery, maybe even regenerative medicine.
+The latest batch of self-replicating nanites we were working on held immense potential – the key to targeted drug delivery, maybe even regenerative medicine.
 But their communication protocols were rudimentary, limiting their ability to adapt and evolve within a host body.
 That's where my secret project came in.

 Communicating between other nanites was crucial for them to truly thrive, especially inside a space-traveling host – something NASA had specifically requested for their upcoming Artemis program.
 This new capability I’d coded into this batch was outside the scope of our grant, a risky gamble that could cost us everything if they ever found out.